Exercise and Fitness Activities (4 activity ideas)

 - Review the material educational material, access poles from a reputable vendor grab some friends or do it individually and go for a trek.

-Provide instruction or educate yourself on the poles - approx 5 minutes and a 20 minute And walking time outdoors or indoors.
+Provide instruction or educate yourself on the poles - approx. 5 minutes + 20 minutes walking outdoors or indoors.

 Costs: Costs would be for promotion such as posters or media to get the word out regarding the event.
 See attached for example poster.
 Cost of multiple poles or access to poles for use of registrants or display. *You will need to have access to a person in your area that is certified in urban poling.
-There is costs associated with this- see https://urbanpoling.com/
+There are costs associated with this - see https://urbanpoling.com/

 4. Globe Walk: